bloxstreet/support/guides/training-guide.md

 **Wait for a response and the order.**

 **_If they pass, proceed.
 If they fail, tell them why they’ve failed and kick them.
 Be sure to remind them that they can always attend the next session!_**

+##### Register Test Script
+**Trainer:** *Congratulations, you have passed the Cafe Test.
+We will now begin the Register Test.*

+**AT THIS POINT, PLEASE MOVE TO THE REGISTERS ON THE OTHER SIDE OF THE TRAINING ROOM.**

+**Trainer:** *When a customer approaches your register at the store, you should greet them with a polite greeting.*

+**Trainer:** *When they ask to be checked out, click “Open Sale” on the register.*

+**Trainer:** *Type in their username, then click “Finalize Sale.”

+**Trainer:** *Click "Robux Payment" or "Card Payment," depending on the customer's preference.

+**Trainer:** *Remind the customer to scan their Cash Card on the payment screen, and after doing so, inform the customer to enjoy the rest of their day.

+**Trainer:** *Is everyone here ready to begin the test?
+A response from every Trainee is mandatory.

+**_THE REGISTERS IN THE TRAINING CENTER WORK!_** If they say yes, begin.
+If they say no, answer any questions until they are ready.

+**Note: This part is the in-test script.**

+**Wait for their greeting.** *Hi, may I please check out my items?

+**Wait for them to say.** *Thank you!

+**_If they pass, proceed.
+If they fail, tell them why they failed and kick them.
+Be sure to remind them that they can always attend the next session!_**

+**Trainer:** *Congratulations, you have passed the Register Test!
+You have completed all tests, meaning we can now conclude this training.

+**Trainer:** *If you are currently a Senior Team Member, you will be promoted to Store Intern.
+Store Interns are required to attend shifts to rank up.
+Shifts are hosted at the store daily.

+**Trainer:** *Please follow me to the ranking lines so you can be ranked.
+Congratulations on passing!

+**Trainer:** *Stay online until the ranker dismisses you, saying that you have been ranked.
+It has been a pleasure training you.

+**:ff them and take them to the ranking line.**